dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

 Starting CSI PowerScale v1.6, `dell-csi-helm-installer` will not create any Volume Snapshot Class during the driver installation.
 Sample volume snapshot class manifests are available at `samples/volumesnapshotclass/`.
 Use these sample manifests to create a volumesnapshotclass for creating volume snapshots; uncomment/ update the manifests as per the requirements.

-### What happens to my existing Volume Snapshot Classes?

-*Upgrading from CSI PowerScale v2.3 driver*:
-The existing volume snapshot class will be retained.

-*Upgrading from an older version of the driver*:
-It is strongly recommended upgrading the earlier versions of CSI PowerScale to 1.6 or higher before upgrading to 2.3.